 Upload your files

-To upload your video and a watermark file to My Media, do one of the following:
+To upload your files, do one of the following:

-- Click Upload, and then click Google Drive or Dropbox icons to choose the files from your Google Drive or Dropbox cloud storage.
+- In the navigation sidebar, click the + icon, and then click Google Drive, Google Photos, or Dropbox icons to choose the files from your Google Drive, Google Photos, or Dropbox.

 - Drag and drop the files from a folder on your computer or laptop to the webpage.